 - Reverse Mortgage Funding LLC, based in Bloomfield, NJ.
 Phone: 877-485-1359

-To obtain a reverse mortgage on a home, that home must be your primary residence, which means you must reside there 183 days or more per year.
+To obtain a reverse mortgage on a home, that home must be your primary residence, which means you must reside there for a majority of the year.
 After you obtain a reverse mortgage, you must confirm your residency by signing an Annual Occupancy Certificate that will be provided to you by your Servicer.
 If you must leave your home for an extended period, due to work or health or for some other reason, you should notify your Servicer and coordinate winterization and other preservation issues.
 If you are out of the home for twelve consecutive months, your loan could be in default.
 If, for any reason, you rent the property to someone else, it precludes the property from being your primary residence and the loan is in default.
 If the loan is in default, your Servicer will request HUD approval that the loan become due and payable.

 In addition to company-specific educational materials provided by a lender, a prospective applicant can gather information from independent sources, such as newspapers, magazine articles and informational websites.
 Educational material is available from HUD (hud.gov).
 Prior to being counseled, you will receive an information packet from either the counseling agency, or the lender, depending on who you contact first.
 This information packet will include the following materials: